donderom/donderom.github.io/content/posts/compositional-streaming-of-services-with-fs2.md

 Abstracting over effect type (all these `F[_]`) following the least powerful typeclass rule is crucial for stream composition and testing.
 There is no need to constrain an effect with `ConcurrentEffect` when `Sync` or `Applicative` would be enough.

-Given that the consumer and the server are independent services, they cannot be composed like dependencies as they are supposed to run *concurrently*.
-Instead of "sequential" `flatMap`, we can use `parJoin` which will nondeterministically merge a stream of streams into a single stream.
+Given that the consumer and the server are independent services, they cannot be composed like dependencies, as they are supposed to run *concurrently*.
+Instead of "sequential" `flatMap`, we can use `parJoin`, which will nondeterministically merge a stream of streams into a single stream.
 To run multiple streams concurrently with FS2:

 ```scala {hl_lines=7}
 val stream: fs2.Stream[IO, Unit] = for {